Definitions:

 Another definition: REPAINT

-The solution we offer cannot replace a beautifully modern satin or classic gloss finished exterior.
+The solution we offer cannot alone replace a beautifully modern satin or classic gloss finished exterior.
 It's almost certain that your masonry will need repainting to recapture that as-new finish.
 It's also likely that insufficient or ineffective painting of your exterior stonework is the thing that allowed the degradation to set in the first instance.
-We repaint all of our work, regardless of access difficulties, with at least two coats of 15-20 year lifespan, advanced, Dutch-imported paints.
-These paints are based on a liquid-crystal which, when applied at the appropriate points in the annealing of new stones, or to appropriately prepared original stonework, will ingress into the substrate and seal, prime as well as yield a long-lived and beautiful top coat.
+We repaint all of our work, regardless of any difficulties we may face in doong so (e.g. access), with at least two coats of 15-20 year lifespan, advanced, Dutch made, imported paints.
+These paints are based on a liquid crystal which, when applied appropriately, will ingress into the substrate and seal, prime and protect for a long-lived and beautiful top coat.